MidiyaZhu/KVWEFFER/README.md

 # Transformer-Based Language Model for Word Embedding Learning

+### Paper
+This version is cleanly formatted for GitHub, making it easier to understand and navigate.
+It uses proper markdown formatting, such as headings, bullet points, and code blocks, to enhance readability.

 This repository provides code for transformer-based language model (LM) word embedding learning, designed to enhance classification performance, particularly for applications with small datasets.

 ## Applications